jciechowski/blog/ckh6mpbu201azras1hv188qj4.md

     Assert.Equal(3, result)
 ```

-This time, we have to adjust pattern matching we used earlier
+This time, we have to adjust the pattern matching we used earlier.
 ```
 let Add (numbers: string): int =
     match numbers.Length with